SpenceKonde/DxCore/megaavr/extras/errata_and_extras.md

 Here's the good news - there is also a little bit of undocumented behavior that is favorable too (I feel like there was another one here, but can't remember what it is)

 ### Overclocking
 You don't even need an external clock source to overclock these bad boys!
 You can do it... just by setting the CLKCTRL.OSCHFCTRLA FREQSEL bits higher!
-You can only go up to 32 MHz that way - after that (0x0C-0x0F), it goes back to the settings from 0x08-0x0B - 20-32 MHz all over again - but an extra 33% clock speed is hard to argue with - of course, these are not guaranteed to work, probably won't work across the whole voltage range, and so on... but they do work for me on all the parts I've tried it on at 5v and room temperature.
+You can only go up to 32 MHz that way - after that (0x0C-0x0F), it goes back to the settings from 0x08-0x0B - 20-32 MHz all over again - but an extra 33% clock speed is hard to argue with - of course, these are not guaranteed to work, probably won't work across the whole temperature range, and so on... but they do work for me on all the parts I've tried it on room temperature.
 It also gives one hope that - armed with an external clock source - there's more room to crank up the speed on these - if you for some reason weren't satisfied with ~24~ 32 MHz in practice, 24 MHz guaranteed at 1.8-5.5V on an architecture that until this year was limited to 20 MHz at 4.5-5.5V and a mere 4 MHz at 1.8V...

 Using DxCore, you don't even need to go to all that effort - you can just select 28 MHz or 32 MHz from the Tools -> Clock Speed menu, and upload your sketch and it will run at the higher clock speed!

 ### Overclocking the PLL
 The system clock isn't the only thing that has breathing room either (at least at 5v and 25C, on the parts I tested) - the PLL, which is spec'ed for 16-24 MHz internal HF oscillator frequency as input only, 48 MHz max frequency (24 MHz multiplied by 2)?
 It runs at the 3x multiplier, all the way up to 32 MHz system clock... and I checked, TDC0 really was ticking over at 96 MHz!
 It seems to work at a lower max frequency than they spec, too - I was getting perfectly good output at 8 MHz in (tripled).
 Now, how useful is this crazy clock speed when all you can do with it is run one async timer?
 Okay, it's not the most useful feature ever.... but it is good for something.
 Will take someone with sensitive current meters and too much time on their hands to figure out if it could, for example, be used to maintain PWM frequency while saving power with lower system clock, or things like that...

-Also, not the next item on the list... apparently it can be run at x4 multiplication factor!
+Also, note the removed option in the io header - apparently it can be run at x4 multiplication factor.
+In fact, it works at 32 MHz x 4 = 128 MHz at room temperature...

-It didn't work with the oscillator at 4 MHz though.
+The PLL did not work at all work with the oscillator at 4 MHz (though it worked at 8 MHz and 12 MHz).
+These parts seem to have a huge safety margin on their clock subsystem.

-### Interesting things removed from early IO headers
+### Interesting things removed from early io headers
-Between the initial releases of the "IO" headers, and more recent ones, of course, they corrected an assortment of errors, typos, missing information - the usual...
+Between the initial releases of the io headers (eg, `ioavr128da64.h`), and more recent ones, of course, they corrected an assortment of errors, typos, missing information - the usual...
 And also, it would appear, the accidental inclusion of references to features not described my the datasheet?
 Nothing **SUPER** interesting, but...

 ```
 #define EVSYS_USEROSCTEST  _SFR_MEM8(0x024B)
 ```
 An extra event user...
 OSCTEST?
 I wonder what it does!
 I guess there's only one way to find out, and that's to monitor the system clock carefully with that set, and then trigger the event!
 The real question is whether it is to test some special oscillator feature... or just test if the oscillator is "safe" at it's current speed by stressing it (and you'd want that to be an event so you can have it executing code maybe?
 I dunno!)

 This next one is the bitfield that controls what the PLL will multiply the input clock by...
 ```
 /* Multiplication factor select */
 typedef enum CLKCTRL_MULFAC_enum